NERC-CEH/rse_group/team/100_days.md

 ## Roles and functions

-* Context of lots of RSEs or RSE-adjacents attached to groups or projects
+* Lots of people in RSE or RSE-like roles, attached to groups or projects
+* First attempt by UKCEH to build a central group - hired six of us at once!
+* Our area of the org has social scientists, data scientists, devops specialists
-* Flat team structure
+* Flat team structure, trying to be conscious about communications norms

 ## Culture building

-* Ourselves (team agreement)
+* Ourselves - drafting a Team Agreement
 * Our collaborators (EDS, Discussions)
 * Our communities ()
 * Our networks (groups in parallel orgs, local interest communities)